saisathvik1/SaiSathvik1/README.md

 - :tv: On my YouTube channel, [Sathvik Techtuber](https://www.youtube.com/@SathvikTechtuber), I have over **10,000** subscribers and have uploaded 300+ videos on topics like OSINT, penetration testing, bug bounty, and tool development.
 - :octocat: I'm an active GitHub user, and you can find some of my featured repositories below.

-Feel free to connect with me on LinkedIn and Twitter, subscribe to my YouTube channel, and explore my GitHub repositories.
+Feel free to connect with me on LinkedIn and Twitter.
 Let's collaborate and make a difference in the world of cybersecurity! :rocket:

 ## :octocat: Featured Repositories